Kobe Bryant Public Memorial To Be Held On February 24 At The Staples Center: Report

 Bryant’s family, including his wife, Vanessa, and three daughters, Natalia, 17, Bianka, 3, and Capri, 7 months, are all expected to be in attendance at the public memorial later this month.
 Bryant’s parents, Joe and Pam, as well as his two sisters, Sharia Washington and Shaya Tabb, are also expected to attend.
 It is unknown if tickets will be made available to the general public.

-Vanessa Bryant has not publicly confirmed the date and time for a public memorial.
-However, Vanessa has been active on Instagram over the past week.
+Vanessa Bryant has not confirmed the date and time for a public memorial.
+However, she has been active on Instagram over the past week.
 Most recently, she shared several videos from an event honoring the life of her late daughter.
 On Wednesday, Gianna’s basketball jersey was retired.

 Aside from U.S. presidents and other political figures, a few celebrities have been honored with public memorial services that have been televised.
 Two of the most recent include the King of Pop, Michael Jackson — whose public memorial was held at the Staples Center on July 7, 2009 — and rapper Nipsey Hussle — whose life was remembered on April 11, 2019, also at the Staples Center.

-Kobe Bryant is the first athlete to be memorialized at the Staples Center, the same arena that he played the majority of the games in his NBA career.
+Bryant is the first athlete to be memorialized at the Staples Center, his home arena for the majority of his NBA career.

 Funeral and memorial arrangements for the other seven lives lost in the tragic helicopter crash are in the process of being planned.
 Just this week, ABC 11 reported that Christina Mauser‘s funeral service will be held on February 16 at 1 p.m. in Huntington Beach, California.